daos-stack/daos/docs/admin/pool_operations.md

 A DAOS pool is a storage reservation that can span any number of storage engines in a DAOS system.
 Pools are managed by the administrator.
 The amount of space allocated to a pool is decided at creation time with the `dmg pool create` command.
-Pools can be expanded at a later time with the `dmg pool expand` command that adds additional engine ranks to the existing pool's storage allocation.
-The DAOS management API also provides these capabilities.
+The DAOS management API also provides this capability.

 ## Pool Basics